andrew/ultimate-awesome/README.md

 - [Awesome-VLA-Post-Training](https://github.com/AoqunJin/Awesome-VLA-Post-Training) - A collection of vision-language-action model post-training methods.
 - [awesome-circom](https://github.com/arnaucube/awesome-circom) - A curated list of repos related to Circom.
 - [awesome-spicedb](https://github.com/authzed/awesome-spicedb) - An awesome list for the SpiceDB ecosystem 😎.
-- [awesome-robotics-ai-companies](https://github.com/balloch/awesome-robotics-ai-companies) - A living list of important industry innovators in the Robotics and AI space .
+- [awesome-key-information-extraction](https://github.com/entropy2333/awesome-key-information-extraction) - A curated list of papers about key information extraction.
 - [awesome-python-ast](https://github.com/gyermolenko/awesome-python-ast) - Python tools, libraries and resources about AST (as in Abstract Syntax Trees).
+- [awesome-computational-biology](https://github.com/inoue0426/awesome-computational-biology) - Awesome list of computational biology.
 - [Awesome-Crystal-GNNs](https://github.com/kdmsit/Awesome-Crystal-GNNs) - This repository contains a collection of resources and papers on GNN Models on Crystal Solid State Materials.
 - [awesome-newsroom-tech](https://github.com/loganmeetsworld/awesome-newsroom-tech) - List of newsrooms around the world that are using software engineering, data science, osint, and various tech to elevate reporting.
 - [awesome-LLMs-finetuning](https://github.com/pdaicode/awesome-LLMs-finetuning) - Collection of resources for finetuning Large Language Models (LLMs). .